Once Upon a Time in America-1984

 Reviewed January 19, 2015

 The themes of the film are loyalty, childhood friendship, betrayal, and greed as all of the characters change (or die) in the time span that the film takes place.
-When a mysterious letter forces Noodles to resurface in Brooklyn, we begin to understand the back story and the history between the friends.
+When a mysterious letter forces Noodles to resurface in Brooklyn, we begin to understand the back story and the history between the friends as layers are slowly peeled back.

-I found the film to drag slightly in the middle section, but the first part and last part are very well made and absorbing.
+The film drags slightly in the middle section, but the first part and last part are very well made and absorbing.
 Leone has a way of pacing the film that really works- it is methodical, nuanced, with wonderful set pieces and each period of time explored- 1920’s, 1930’s, and 1960’s seem equally as authentic as the next one does.
 I especially enjoyed the 1920’s art direction- it revealed such a state of genuineness and felt like truly being there in that time period.